-Kate Cooper is Chair of the Board.
+Caroline Hutton, Chair of the Board.

-Caroline Hutton was Director of Martineau Gardens for 15 years, retiring from this position in 2018.
+She was Director of Martineau Gardens for 15 years, retiring from this position in 2018.
 One of many lasting legacies of her time at Martineau Gardens was obtaining the funding (from the Jo Malone Foundation) and building of the fabulous Courtyard Garden, formally open by the WMCA Mayor Andy Street on 26th June 2018.

 She was also a founder member of ‘Growing Birmingham‘, a network of organisations within the city who are active in community food growing.

-He’s worked with many food manufacturing and agricultural businesses across the UK from grain marketing to multinational producers.
+As an experienced insurance broker across all sectors, he’s worked with many food manufacturing and agricultural businesses across the UK from grain marketing to multinational producers.

-John is our Board lead on our horizon scanning work.
+Jon is our Board lead on our horizon scanning work.

 The work of the Board is supported by Rowena Evans, who also has responsibility for some of the activities we run.